Monthly steam train rides in designated areas in Gauteng with the Reefsteamers trains on regular Saturday intervals.

 The organization comprises people from all walks of life such as business executives, engineers, accountants and pensioners, most of whom spent many years in the employ of the Railways.
 All work is done on a voluntary basis and no one is paid any remuneration whatsoever.
 The foundation currently has 100 members both, local and overseas.
 Twenty-five people are actively involved in restoration during weekends.

-One need not necessarily have technical skills to be a working member.
-There are many opportunities for members to become involved in activities such as the organizing and controlling of the train trips, polishing, fitting, cleaning, advertising or even assisting with general tasks such as administration.
+There are many opportunities for members to become involved in activities such as the organizing and controlling of the steam train trips, polishing, fitting, cleaning, advertising or even assisting with general tasks such as administration.
 There has been a growing demand for steam since this method of traction was phased out years ago.
 Often these trains are featured in advertisements on television, in movies or recently in South African musicians’ videos.

 Venue: Johannesburg Park Station, A 41, Park Station, Rissik St, Johannesburg | Rhodesfield PRASA Station, Rhodesfield, Kempton Park